Book project: The Politics of Informality and Redistribution in Latin America

 While most previous analyses stress the dependent nature of this mobilisation, I study how informal workers collectively influence the policy-making process, the sources of their differential success, and how collective action can shape their preferences about redistribution, linking questions mostly treated in isolation before.

-I study these questions in Brazil, Argentina, and Mexico, all of which have sizeable formal and informal sectors and implemented both discretionary and non-discretionary policies targeting informal workers, but vary in the type and diversity of informal-sector organisations and the nature of the main parties mobilising popular-sector constituencies.
+I study these questions in Argentina, Mexico, and Brazil, all of which have sizeable formal and informal sectors and implemented both discretionary and non-discretionary policies targeting informal workers, but vary in the type and diversity of informal-sector organisations and the nature of the main parties mobilising popular-sector constituencies.

 The book leverages administrative records of social program implementation, original survey data, participant observation, and in-depth interviews with hard-to-reach populations.
 My empirical strategy relies on ethnographically-informed surveys, spatial analysis, and quasi-experimental methods to illuminate the political economy of informality in three levels of analysis: district, organisational, and individual.